-Tap the global automation button to cycle through its two states:
+Tap the global automation button or press Automation Read/Write (MPC Studio) to cycle through its two states:

 When set to Read (R), automation data will be read but not recorded.
 (Think of this as a protective feature to prevent accidental changes to your automation while recording.)